 Objective: To create a proof-of-concept for using blockchain technology to disrupt the social media ecosystem.

 The Mercury Protocol is a developer initiative that started in early 2017 as a technical exploration of emerging blockchain technology.
 Our development team had expressed interest in blockchain technology and cryptocurrency applications, and through informal discussions a thesis was developed.
 The thesis was to investigate blockchain technology and find a use case within the Dust app to provide a test bed for the emerging technology.

-In June 2017, the team began authoring a for the Mercury Protocol that defined use cases, applications and a technical roadmap.
+In June 2017, the team began authoring a White Paper for the Mercury Protocol that defined use cases, applications and a technical roadmap.
 As blockchain technology was at a relatively early state, the team understood there would be unforeseen challenges with the proof of concept, but the learnings would be instructive and the project would provide benefits for the company and broader developer community.

 As the project gained momentum through the summer of 2017, the team selected the Ethereum blockchain as the backbone for the project and created an ERC20 compliant utility token called the Global Messaging Token, or GMT for short.
 In an effort to increase the size of the developer community and provide additional revenue funding for the project, a token sale was undertaken in October/November of 2017.